 What is KBART?

 KBART, which stands for “Knowledge Bases and Related Tools,” is a NISO Recommended Practice.
-Very simply, KBART recommends best practices for the communication of electronic resource title list and coverage data from content providers to knowledge base (KB) developers.
+Very simply, KBART recommends best practices for the communication of electronic resource title list and coverage data from content providers to knowledge base (KB) suppliers.
 KBART specifies file format, delivery mechanisms, and fields to include, and it applies to both serials and monographs.

 What is a knowledge base?

-A knowledge base is an extensive database maintained by a knowledge base developer that contains information about electronic resources such as title lists, coverage dates, inbound linking syntax, etc. Knowledge bases typically organize the resources provided by a content provider into collections or databases that reflect specific content provider offerings, for example packages of e-journals, e-books, or other materials.
+A knowledge base is an extensive database maintained by a knowledge base supplier that contains information about electronic resources such as title lists, coverage dates, inbound linking syntax, etc. Knowledge bases typically organize the resources provided by a content provider into collections or databases that reflect specific content provider offerings, for example packages of e-journals, e-books, or other materials.
 Knowledge bases can be customized by individual institutions to reflect their local collections.

 Why is KBART important?

 Knowledge bases are used to provide data for OpenURL link resolvers and to populate library discovery systems with an institution’s e-resource holdings data.
 Many libraries also use knowledge base data in library catalogs, for e-journal title lists, in electronic resource management systems (ERMs), and in other tools.
 If a knowledge base contains inaccurate information or is not updated regularly, these discovery and management tools will fail.
-By providing a recommended practice for communicating information from content providers to knowledge base developers, KBART helps ensure the integrity and functionality of knowledge bases.
+By providing a recommended practice for communicating information from content providers to knowledge base suppliers, KBART helps ensure the integrity and functionality of knowledge bases.

 Questions that a content provider might ask